PacificBiosciences/portello/docs/user_guide.md

 `PS` - This tag can be used for read grouping in IGV to create a pseudo-phased view of the alignments.
-It is `{contig_name}_split{split_alignment_no}{strand}`, where `contig_name` is the contig the read aligned to, `split alignment no` refers to which of that contigs split alignments the read aligned to, and `strand` is "+" or "-" for the contig alignments orientation to the reference.
+It is `{contig_name}_split{split_alignment_no}{strand}`, where `contig_name` is the contig the read aligned to, `split alignment no` refers to which of that contig's (colinear-joined) split alignment segments the read aligned to, and `strand` is "+" or "-" for the contig alignments orientation to the reference.

 `ZM` - original MAPQ of the read alignments